pokedart9001/Terraria-1.3.5-FishBot/README.md

 # Terraria 1.3.5 FishBot
-Finally, a fishing bot that can be used on Mac (not tested on Windows)
+Finally, a fishing bot that can be used on Mac (not tested on Windows) Made in IntelliJ (GUI was made using the built-in form editor)

 ## Summary
 This bot exploits a glitch in Terraria 1.3.1 and 1.3.5 that allows the player to cast multiple fishing lines at the same time, allowing for quick and efficient fishing.